icon-project/icon-rpc-server/README.md

 * OS: MacOS, Linux
     * Windows are not supported yet.
 * Python
-  * Make Virtual Env for Python 3.6.5+ or 3.7.x (recommended version)
+  * Make Virtual Env for Python 3.7.x

-    **We will support 3.7.x only in future.
+    **Now we support 3.7.x only.
 Please upgrade python version to 3.7.x.**

   * check your python version
     ```bash